gilzow/coding-standards/Steps to hardening wordpress.md

         3. Scroll down to `/* That's all, stop editing!
 Happy blogging. */`.
 Right before that line, add the following `define('DISALLOW_FILE_EDIT', TRUE);`
     3. Save the file.
     4. Now change the permissions on wp-config.php to 0400 (owner-readable only)
+2. Change the admin account user name
+    * Create a second user account that you'll use for admin tasks and then delete the 'admin' account (ideal) OR
+    * Go into the database and change the user_login for 'admin' to something else
 3. In your functions file for your theme, do the following (see note below):
     1. Remove XMLRPC support
         * `add_filter('xmlrpc_enabled', '__return_false');`